+Respect can’t wait.
 Nurses and health-care professionals in nursing homes across the province are fighting to stop greedy CEOs.
 While they rake in record profits, nurses and health-care professionals are fighting against all odds to provide high-quality, timely resident care.
-They have less staff, fewer resources and more complex care needs – many think about leaving their jobs every day because of poor wages and understaffing.
+They have less staff, fewer resources and residents with more complex care needs – many think about leaving their jobs every day because of poor wages and understaffing.

-This is why we need fair pay not more profit.
+This is why we need fair pay, not more profit.
 With fair wages, nursing homes will be able to keep staff and protect resident care.
 By providing high-quality, timely resident care, hospital wait times will decrease because people will get the care they need before it becomes an emergency.
 It’s simple.
-Stop greedy CEOs and put profits into fair wages and more staff for better resident care.
+Stop greedy CEOs and put care over profits.

 Did you know?

-• 7 in 10 nurses mentioned staffing, workload and lack of work-life balance as extremely important to them when considering leaving.[i]
+• Seven in 10 nurses mentioned staffing, workload and lack of work-life balance as extremely important to them when considering leaving.[iv]

 Take Action